mocquin/quickstarts/pypi.md

 ```
 python3 -m twine upload --repository-url https://test.pypi.org/legacy/ dist/*
 ```
-To install from TestPypi : in a venv : this will only install the package, not the dependencies (use pip install -r requirements.txt to install the dependencies from the real pypi)
+To install from TestPypi : in a venv : this will only install the package, not the dependencies (use pip install -r requirements.txt to install the dependencies from the real pypi).
+See (https://stackoverflow.com/questions/57151603/how-to-get-pypi-to-automatically-install-dependencies)[here as to why '--no-deps']:

 ```
 python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps physipy